hugo-cardenas/video-backupper/README.md

 # video-backupper

-Downloads videos from a Youtube playlist and saves them into a persistent storage.
+Makes backups of videos from a Youtube playlist, saving them into a persistent storage.

 # license